 Welcome to the Music Education degree.
 Our graduate program provides five concentration track options under the Master of Music Education degree.
 While all five tracks share the same basic required course work, students can choose to specialize in performance, Orff-Schulwerk, Kodaly, research or music technology.
 The Orff-Schulwerk and Kodaly tracks offer certification (also available without obtaining the degree).
 All five tracks are available in a “summers-only” plan (performance track depends on private professor availability).

-Welcome to the Performance degree.
 Depending on your area of concentration, this is perhaps the most diverse master's degree we offer.
 While every option involves some of the same required course work (music theory, music history), students can craft the degree to meet their needs.
-Options include Instrumental, Piano, Organ, Vocal, Piano Pedagogy, Instrumental conducting (wind and orchestral), and Choral conducting.
+Options include Instrumental, Keyboard, Vocal, Piano Pedagogy, Instrumental conducting (wind and orchestral), and Choral conducting.

 Welcome to the Music History and Literature degree.
 This degree specializes in the study of and writing about the field of musicology.
 Students are exposed to a wide array of historical information, composers and compositional styles / trends but are also allowed to focus on one specific historical period or composer.